jssprz/attentive_specialized_network_video_captioning/README.md

 For extracting your own visual features representations we provide the [visual-feature-extracotr](https://github.com/jssprz/video-features-extractor) package.

 ### Training

-If you want to train your own models, you can reutilize the datasets' information stored and tokenized in the corpus.pkl files.
-We use the val_references.txt and test_references.tx files for computing the evaluation metrics only.
+If you want to train your own models, you can reutilize the datasets' information stored and tokenized in the ``corpus.pkl`` files.
 The content of these files is organized as follow:

 0: ``train_data``: captions and idxs of training videos in format ``[corpus_widxs, vidxs]``, where: